 What is a low income credit card?

-Low income credit cards can provide low income earners with access to credit.
+Low income credit cards can provide lower-salary earners with access to credit.
 With these cards, card providers tend to be more lenient, allowing applicants to be approved even if they have lower annual earnings.
 While other eligibility requirements must be met, you could be approved for one of these cards with annual earnings under $25,000.

 Why would you choose a low income credit card?